Andrew-Philpott/rpg/README.md

   * Input: Create new item
   * Output: Name: "Daring Killer", Strength: 2, Intelligence: 2, StrengthReq: 1, IntelligenceReq: 1

+* _Spec: The application should be able to change a characters level when the characters current experience is greater than or equal to the levels experience value.
+  * Input: Level 1 character gains 150 experience
+  * Output: Character is now level level 2

 ## Setup/Installation Requirements
 _Clone this repository._